 As long as the object you’re using to hold the miniature fits comfortably in your hand and allows multiple fingers to grasp it, you will significantly reduce the focal stress that could lead to RSI.
 I would also add that the less your painting handle or holder weighs, the more comfortable they will be for long periods of use.

-Why do you need a painting handle?
+reasons you need a model painting handle/holder:

 Reduce injury and pain